HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>{CodeSystem}<span class="optional">|{version string}</span>#{code} <span class="optional">"{display string}"</span></code></pre>

 As [indicated by italics](#notational-conventions), the version and display strings are optional. `CodeSystem` represents the controlled terminology the code is taken from, either by name, by id, or canonical URL.
-The vertical bar syntax for the version of the code system is the same approach used in the canonical data type in FHIR.
+The vertical bar syntax for the version of the code system is the same approach used in the canonical datatype in FHIR.
 To set the less-common properties of a Coding or to set properties individually, [assignment rules](#assignments-with-the-coding-data-type) can be used.

 This syntax is also used with CodeableConcepts (see [Assignments with the CodeableConcept Data Type](#assignments-with-the-codeableconcept-data-type))